KShilina/google-flights-clone/README.md

 - **Optional Return Flights**:
   - Allows searching for return flights by specifying a return date.

-- **Filter and Sort Flights**:
-  - Filter flights by maximum price.
-  - Sort results by price for better comparison.

 - **Error Handling**:
   - Ensures valid input by prompting users to use airport codes (not city names).